meteor/meteor/guide/source/writing-atmosphere-packages.md

 <h2 id="testing">Testing packages</h2>

-Meteor has a test mode for packages invoked with `meteor test-packages` command.
+Meteor has a test mode for packages invoked with the `meteor test-packages` command.
 Navigate to your package's directory and then use the command to run a special app containing only a "test" version of your package.

 If you are using [Tinytest](https://github.com/meteor/meteor/tree/devel/packages/tinytest) for your package's tests, you can run: